SSD Hard Drives vs HDD

 So what reads the data if there are no moving parts, thus no arms with read/write heads?
 The data is read by an embedded processor that works like a brain and which is called a controller.
 Its functions are to decide how to store, retrieve, cache and clean up the data.
 The way in which all of this is done and at what speed it can be done is what separates a high performance controller from a not so good one.

 While there is no doubt about the performance that an SDD drive can bring, you also need to take into account that this type of technology is still relatively expensive.
-For example a good SSD with a size of about 240Gb will cost you around £70 – £120.

 A good way of achieving nice speeds and keeping the costs down is to buy a dedicated SSD drive that you will use only for the operating system and programs and to have a normal HDD to store your data.
 This way you can have a fairly small sized SSD for your main computing needs and enough cheap storage space to store your digital life.